cheungdaven/cheungdaven.github.io/_pages/about.md

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-He was a PhD student of <b>University of New South Wales </b> from 2016 to 2019, majoring in computer science, under the supervision of Dr [Lina Yao](http://www.linayao.com/).
+He was a PhD student of <b>University of New South Wales </b> from 2016 to 2019, majoring in computer science, under the supervision of Dr. [Lina Yao](http://www.linayao.com/).
 He has submitted PhD thesis.
 During his PhD study, he interned at <b> Amazon AI Lab </b> and <b>Tencent</b>.
 He received a Bachelor degree in 2014 from <b>Nanjing University</b>, majoring in information system.
 His research interests include but not limited to recommender systems, knowledge graph, and deep learning.
 He is PC member and reviewer for a number of top conferences and journals.

 He is the <b>creator</b> of the following open source projects: